sdthinlay/civ-ipos-sessions/week10/cheatsheets/basic_project_structure.md

 ## Marking Folders

 - **Sources Root**: Mark `src/` as the Sources Root for PyCharm to recognize it as the main codebase.
-- **Excluded Folders**: Folders like `tests/` can be excluded to prevent indexing, although not necessary.
+- **Excluded Folders**: Folders like `tests/` can be excluded to prevent indexing, although unnecessary.

 ## File Naming in Python